onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Social media 1.0: crimes against complexification, sensemaking, evolvability, adaptability and self-organization the nature of the current social platforms is that they hinder the complexification and sophistication of online society Not having unrestricted programmatic access to the public commons is an intellectual crime.
-> "In order to deal properly with the diversity of problems the world throws at you, you need to have a repertoire of responses which are (at least) as nuanced as the problems you face." - [Ashby's Law of Requisite Variety - an alternative description](https://www.businessballs.com/strategy-innovation/ashbys-law-of-requisite-variety/#:~:text=In%20order%20to%20deal%20properly%20with%20the%20diversity%20of%20problems%20the%20world%20throws%20at%20you%2C%20you%20need%20to%20have%20a%20repertoire%20of%20responses%20which%20are%20(at%20least)%20as%20nuanced%20as%20the%20problems%20you%20face.)
-"systems will become only as complex as their niche requires"

-> "What you do speaks so loudly that I cannot hear what you say." - [Ralph Waldo Emerson](https://www.goodreads.com/quotes/11079-what-you-do-speaks-so-loudly-that-i-cannot-hear)

-> "That’s the nature of culture.
-It’s not a single decision—it’s a code that manifests itself as a vast set of actions taken over time.
-No one person makes or takes all these actions.
-Cultural design is a way to program the actions of an organization, but, like computer programs, every culture has bugs.
-And cultures are significantly more difficult to debug than programs." - [Ben Horowitz, What You Do Is Who You Are: How to Create Your Business Culture](https://www.goodreads.com/quotes/10055569-that-s-the-nature-of-culture-it-s-not-a-single-decision-it-s)